-- Document Code of Fair Campaign Practices May be voluntarily subscribed to by candidates for public office.
-Elections Code §20400-20444 Who files Optional for all candidates Deadline May be filed at any time prior to Election Day.
+Document Code of Fair Campaign Practices May be voluntarily subscribed to by candidates for public office.

+Elections Code §20400-20444

+Who files Optional for all candidates

+Deadline May be filed at any time prior to Election Day.
 The Elections official shall retain them for public inspection until 30 days after the election.

-Elections Code §20442 Document Statement of Economic Interests (Form 700) Candidates for school and special district must disclose their interests in real property and income within the past 12 months in a Form 700 to be filed with their Declaration of Candidacy.
-Candidates appointed to an office must file 10 days after assuming office.
-Candidates for city council are required to file a Form 700 with their Declaration of Candidacy.
+Elections Code §20442

+Document Statement of Economic Interests (Form 700) Form 700 - Candidate (before election) Candidates must disclose their interests in real property and income within the past 12 months in a Form 700 to be filed with their Declaration of Candidacy.
+Form 700 - Assuming Office (after election) Nonincumbent Candidates appointed to an office must file 10 days after assuming office.
 The statement is not required if the candidate has filed such a statement within the past 60 days for the same jurisdiction.
-Gov. Code §87200, 87201, 87500 Who files Candidates elected to school and special districts file with the county elections official.
-Candidates seeking election to city council file with their respective City Clerk.
+Gov. Code §87200, 87201, 87500 Who files Candidates elected to special districts file with the county elections official.
 Deadline File with Declaration of Candidacy for all candidates

-November 5, 2024 General Election Calendar
+November 4, 2025 Election Calendar